Maersk looks to diversify Indian revenue with new rail service for auto companies

+IndiaMaersk looks to diversify Indian revenue with new rail service for auto companies

-NEW DELHI (Reuters) - Maersk has launched a rail service between its port in western India and the northern automobile manufacturing hub of Gurugram as the shipping group looks to boost revenue from its “non-ocean” business, its South Asia head told Reuters.
+Maersk (MAERSKb.CO) has launched a rail service between its port in western India and the northern automobile manufacturing hub of Gurugram as the shipping group looks to boost revenue from its "non-ocean" business, its South Asia head told Reuters.

 The rail service, which will carry auto parts for export and return with import cargoes, will also ensure companies have more predictability in managing their supply chain, Vikash Agarwal, managing director, Maersk South Asia said on Tuesday.